tendermint/tendermint/docs/architecture/adr-073-libp2p.md

   unclear if we should attempt to replicate this with libp2p and even if we should.

-- Is it possible to attach additional (and potentially arbitrary) information into the DHT as part of the heartbeats between nodes, such as the latest height, and then access that in arbitrary reactors.
+- Is it possible to store additional (potentially arbitrary) data into the DHT as part of the heartbeats between nodes, such as the latest height, and then access that in the reactors.

 - Does it make sense to have reactors continue to consume inbound